Reposst/Reposst/README.md

 Welcome to my **README**, im call the guy nobody cares about.

+fun fact: i have sexual intercources with your monther.

 ## My Bot
 A cool multi purpose bot with alot of commands!